haxi0/BBDUntether/README.md

   * You'll need a paid certificate to retain the original `com.apple.TestFlight` bundle ID, if you're not using TrollStore.
   * FSUntether currently doesn't work if the bundle ID is changed.
 5. Disable USB restricted mode, connect your phone to your Mac or PC, then reboot the device
-6. Run `iproxy 1338 1338` and `nc localhost 1338` in separate terminals
+6. ~~Run `iproxy 1338 1338` and `nc localhost 1338` in separate terminals~~
 * TestFlight app will crash on launch, but the untether will work fine.
 * Tested versions and devices:
   * iPhone Xs: 15.1, 15.4.1
   * iPad Pro 12.9 6th gen: 16.1.1, 16.3.1, 16.4, 16.4.1, 16.5, 17.0DB1
   * iPhone 14 Pro Max: 16.1.2
+  * iPhone 14: 16.1.1
   * On 14.3 (Xs), `TestFlightServiceExtension` starts a few seconds after the first unlock, so there's no BFU code execution.
 (But there are [Fugu14](https://github.com/LinusHenze/Fugu14) and [permasigning haxx](https://github.com/asdfugil/haxx) that work BFU on 14, you know.)
   * Versions below 13 are not tested.
 Note that the latest TestFlight requires iOS 14 or later.
 I don't even know if `TestFlightServiceExtension` exists on TestFlight for iOS 13 and below.

+The rest of the README is not modified to work with BBDUntether

 ## How does this work
 * `TestFlightServiceExtension` of `TestFlight.app` automatically starts on boot, even before first unlock.
 That's all `¯\_(ツ)_/¯`